marisarpo/horizons-week02/day2/5_horello/README.md

 [ss-02a]: ./img/ss-02a.png

-## Phase 3: Cards
+## Part 3: Cards

 Screenshots:
 - [goal (single card, single list)][ss-03a]
 - [goal (multiple cards, multiple lists)][ss-03b]

-In this phase we're going to style the last core element, the card.
+In this part we're going to style the last core element, the card.
 Continue filling in the missing styles based on the [specs].
 Reload and you should see your first card, properly styled, sitting on top of your first list.